Explore possibilities for great student learning in a range of learning spaces.

-- provides students with choice in where and how they learn
+- provide students with choice in where and how they learn

 - can be adapted to accommodate learning modes and technology

-- provides optimum learning conditions such as temperature, light and acoustics
+- provide optimum learning conditions such as temperature, light and acoustics

-- supports opportunities for students to learn independently and in small and large groups
+- support opportunities for students to learn independently and in small and large groups

-- supports collaborative learning and teaching for students and teachers.
+- support collaborative learning and teaching for students and teachers.

 - Learning space toolkit